 Prevalence in a defined population must be high enough to justify the cost of screening.

 One aim of prenatal genetic screening is to identify asymptomatic parental heterozygotes carrying a gene for a recessive disorder.
 For example, Ashkenazi Jews are screened for Tay-Sachs disease, blacks are screened for sickle cell anemia, and several ethnic groups are screened for thalassemia (see Table: Genetic Screening for Some Ethnic Groups).
 If a heterozygote’s mate is also a heterozygote, the couple is at risk of having an affected child.
-If the risk is high enough, prenatal diagnosis can be pursued (eg, with amniocentesis, chorionic villus sampling, umbilical cord blood sampling, maternal blood sampling, or fetal imaging).
-In some cases, genetic disorders diagnosed prenatally can be treated, preventing complications.
+If the risk is high enough, prenatal diagnosis can be pursued (eg, amniocentesis, chorionic villus sampling, umbilical cord blood sampling, maternal blood sampling, fetal imaging).
+In some cases, genetic disorders diagnosed prenatally can subsequently be treated, preventing complications.
 For instance, special diet or replacement therapy can minimize or eliminate the effects of phenylketonuria, galactosemia, and hypothyroidism.
 Corticosteroids given to the mother before birth may decrease the severity of congenital virilizing adrenal hypoplasia.

 Screening may be appropriate for people with a family history of a dominantly inherited disorder that manifests later in life, such as Huntington disease or cancers associated with abnormalities of the BRCA1 and BRCA2 genes.
 Screening clarifies the risk of developing the condition for that person, who can then make appropriate plans, such as for more frequent screening or preventive therapy.